 Each clock hour is defined as 50 minutes of classroom session in any field, lab, lecture or clinical setting.
 Semester credits are defined as 15 hours of theory equal 1 semester credit, 30 hours of lab equal 1 semester credit, and 45 clock hours of clinical externship equal 1 semester credit.

-Time: Tuesdays Only 9:00am to 6:00pm
+Time: Tuesday’s 9:00am to 6:00pm & Thursday’s 9:00am to 1:30pm

-*Mandatory Orientation will be held on TBD*
+*Mandatory Orientation will be held on 1/14/25 at 10:00am

-Time: Tuesdays, Wednesdays & Thursdays 6:00pm to 10:30pm
+Time: Tuesday’s, Wednesday’s & Thursday’s 6:00pm to 10:30pm

-*Mandatory Orientation will be held on TBD*
+*Mandatory Orientation will be held on 1/16/2025 at 2:00pm

-Time: Wednesdays 9:00am to 6:00pm & Fridays 9:00am to 1:30pm
+Time: Monday’s Only 9:00am to 6:00pm

-*Mandatory Orientation will be held on TBD*
+*Mandatory Orientation will be held on 1/22/25 at 10:00am